 Tunisia beach massacre victim identified by glittery nail varnish, inquest told

-Trudy Jones, from Gwent, South Wales, who was among the 30 Britons killed in the Tunisian beach massacre A victim of the Tunisia beach massacre was identified by her glittery nail varnish after being shot in the neck and chest, an inquest has heard.
-Trudy Jones, 51, from South Wales, was a divorced single mother-of-four, who was holidaying with friends when she was killed.
+A victim of the Tunisia beach massacre was identified by her glittery nail varnish after being shot in the neck and chest, an inquest has heard. http://www.belfasttelegraph.co.uk/news/uk/tunisia-beach-massacre-victim-identified-by-glittery-nail-varnish-inquest-told-35391364.html http://www.belfasttelegraph.co.uk/news/uk/article35391363.ece/583dc/AUTOCROP/h342/PANews%20BT_P-40690fc6-b59e-4851-af0f-7abe349a32dc_I1.jpg Trudy Jones, from Gwent, South Wales, who was among the 30 Britons killed in the Tunisian beach massacre A victim of the Tunisia beach massacre was identified by her glittery nail varnish after being shot in the neck and chest, an inquest has heard.

 Discussions